-Polyvinyl Chloride - PVC Insulation
+Polyvinyl Chloride (PVC) Sheath

+• Family: Thermoplastic

-- Family: Thermoplastic - Use: Typically used as a Low Voltage Insulation
+· Use: Typically used as a Sheath or Covering

-For 70°C operation, insulations are classed as general purpose, hard or flexible.
-By using different plasticisers, stabilisers and other additives in the compound, different properties can be produced, such as 85°C operating temperature and low-temperature resistance.
+For 70°C operation, sheaths are classed as general purpose, hard or flexible.
+PVC sheaths are commonly used over insulations of other types up to 90C conductor temperature.
+By using different plasticisers, stabilisers and other additives in the compound, different properties can be produced, such as sheathing over 85°C PVC insulated cables and low-temperature resistant cables.